learn-co-curriculum/dsc-market-segmentation-clustering-lab/README.md

 Although you don't have any other numbers to compare this to, this is a pretty low score, suggesting that the clusters aren't great.

-Since you actually have ground-truth labels in this case, you use `adjusted_rand_score()` to check how well the clustering performed.
+Since you actually have ground-truth labels, in this case you can use `adjusted_rand_score()` to check how well the clustering performed.
 Adjusted Rand score is meant to compare two clusterings, which the score can interpret our labels as.
 This will tell us how similar the predicted clusters are to the actual channels.

 Adjusted Rand score is bounded between -1 and 1.
 A score close to 1 shows that the clusters are almost identical.
 A score close to 0 means that predictions are essentially random, while a score close to -1 means that the predictions are pathologically bad, since they are worse than random chance.